 The school is currently seeking proposals for Winter 2011 Applied Policy Seminar projects.
 Interested in putting the skills of Ford School students to work on solving your organization’s policy challenges?
 For more information, please contact Tom Phillips (email@example.com">firstname.lastname@example.org), Assistant Director of Graduate Career Services, 734-615-6454.

-The restructured APS is the first finished element of the major MPP curriculum review the school began last year.
+The restructured APS, now called Strategic Public Policy Consulting or SPPC, is the first finished element of the major MPP curriculum review the school began last year.
 The revamped course will differ from past years in two ways.
 First, it will be available to more students and will include more projects each semester, drawn from a range of local, national, and international policy arenas and requiring a variety of methodological approaches.

 Second, students who take the seminar are required to take a new 1-credit professional skills component along with it (open to other students as well).
 This course will be led in part by outside experts and will cover topics such as project management, presentation skills, and report/technical writing—skills that are essential to the APS and are among those most strongly recommended by students and alumni in the curriculum surveys.

 Students enrolled in the Applied Policy Seminar for the fall semester 2010 will work on one of four projects:

 - Amnesty International USA has asked the Ford School class to identify and categorize U.S.-based stakeholders with the potential to influence human rights policies in South Africa and India.
 Students will then recommend which stakeholders would be most likely to have the optimal combination of interest in the issue and influence over relevant policymakers, what approaches should be used to engage these stakeholders, and how AIUSA can most effectively engage them.